Chart Color Schemes

 Health performance in Albion Park Rail is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Albion Park Rail faces significant health challenges, with various conditions affecting both younger and older residents.
+Albion Park Rail faces significant health challenges, with various conditions affecting both younger and older age groups.

-The area has a higher rate of private health cover at approximately 52%, covering around 3600 people.
-Arthritis and mental health issues are the most prevalent medical conditions, impacting about 11.3% and 11.0% of residents respectively.
-Notably, 57.3% of residents report no medical ailments, compared to 65.2% in the rest of NSW.
-The area has a higher proportion of seniors aged 65 and over, at 21.6%, or about 1488 people.
-Health outcomes among seniors present challenges broadly similar to those of the general population.
+Its private health cover rate is approximately 52%, higher than the average SA2 area (~3,649 people).
+The most prevalent medical conditions are arthritis (11.3%) and mental health issues (11.0%).
+Conversely, 57.3% of residents report having no medical ailments, compared to 65.2% in Rest of NSW.
+The area has a senior population of 21.6%, comprising 1,508 people aged 65 and over.
+Health outcomes among seniors present challenges similar to those seen in the general population.

 Frequently Asked Questions - Health